 - Non-compliance with these adopted building codes are resolved by the local Building Inspector.

-The bottom line?
+The bottom line on ADA Compliance – how we got here?
 Depending on the type of project, “ADA compliant” signage must conform to the ABAAS or ADASAG, plus whatever building code your state or local municipality has adopted (IBC or otherwise).
 It is always recommended that you discuss your signage project with local authorities to assure your signage is compliant and meets the requirements.

 Park Place is here to help assist you with your questions concerning ADA compliance.
 Please use the resources found at www.parkplacesign.com or contact your sales representative to discuss your ADA questions.